 - you live outside the UK, but you want to qualify for some benefits

 Self-employed people with specific jobs

 Some people do not pay Class 2 contributions through Self Assessment, but may want to pay voluntary contributions.
-These are:

 - examiners, moderators, invigilators and people who set exam questions